 I returned to London in September 2018 to redo my third year.

-As I still suffered from severe abdominal and flank pain and nausea, I consulted a vascular specialist here in London.
+As I still suffered from abdominal and nausea and new severe flank pain, I consulted a vascular specialist here in London.
 Until December I was somehow able to manage the pain.
 Unfortunately, the pain and nausea increased again such that I was unable to gain any weight and started losing weight again.
 The left flank pain has worsened a lot.
 It feels as if someone is stabbing a knife constantly in my back.
 Furthermore, in autumn, I was still able to hike, now I get tired or I am in so much pain that I have to lay down after a few minutes of walking.
 After MRV/A, a duplex ultrasound scan and a venogram I was again diagnosed with Nutcracker Syndrome (whereas a year before I only had Nutcracker phenomenon i.e. not symptomatical.